beevik/ntp/README.md

 ## Validating query responses

-To validate a `Query` response, use the response's `Validate` method:
+The `Response` structure's `Validate` method performs additional sanity checks to determine whether the response is suitable for time synchronization purposes.
 ```go
 err := response.Validate()
 if err == nil {
     // response data is suitable for synchronization purposes
 }
 ```
-The `Validate` method performs additional sanity checks on the response to see if it is suitable for time synchronization purposes.

 ## Using the NTP pool